 Heather is the Founder/Director of Elton Yoga and designs the TTC programs in London, Goa and Nepal.
+She has taught over 20 yoga teacher training programs.
 Heather teaches Asana technique, Vinyasa Flow, Yoga Adjustments, Sequencing Asana, Pranayama & Meditation, ‘Yoga Off the Mat’ philosophy and Teaching Methodology.
+She also teaches the unique ‘Tools of Tantra’ module.
 Yoga philosophy is integrated into the practice to reveal the spiritual path underlying yoga, and the technology to stabilise the mind and realise our true nature.
 It works on a deep physical and psychological level.
 She is a believer in the ancient yogic path to Self-Realisation.

 Heather has practiced Yoga since 1986 and is a Buddhist dharma practitioner.
 She is student of Dzongsar Jamyang Khentsye Rinpoche and has been initiated as a Nath Aghori yogini at Pashupati.
 To see Heather’s full yoga bio please click here.